The victory of Trump and his refashioned Republican party clearly opens new chapters in both US and world history.

 The pain inflicted by high inflation two years ago has not gone away and, while today’s inflation rate is lower, most prices, particularly groceries, have not fallen, now they are just rising more slowly.
 This is one of the key reasons for the sharp fall in the Democrat vote.
 Alongside stopping inflation Trump presented himself as a ‘strong man’ who would deal with immigration, security and who was able to prevent wars.

-While final figures are not yet available this time, unlike in 2016, Trump has won a majority of votes, around 51% to Harris’s 47.5%.
+While final figures are not yet available at this time it is clear that, unlike in 2016, Trump has won a majority of votes, around 51% to Harris’s 47.5%.
 It appears that the Republican share of the vote rose in 48 of the USA’s 50 states.
 Significantly Trump made further inroads amongst white voters without a college degree (from 48% support in 2020 to 65% now), 18 to 29 year olds (from 36% to 42%) and Hispanic voters (from 32% to 45%); in fact Trump’s support only fell amongst the over-65s and college educated women.

 Trump is now faced with the question of delivery, especially on living standards.
 The likelihood that the Republicans will have a ‘trifecta’ – the Presidency, Senate and the House of Representatives, plus a supportive Supreme Court – means that Trump will have few excuses.
 His supporters will look to him for decisive action.
 Trump may start his presidency with high profile raids against undocumented migrants and other such actions.
 After all, last December Trump said that “Except for day one … I’m not a dictator.”